taohan10200/CRA5/Readme.md

 A C++17 compiler, a recent version of pip (19.0+), and common python packages are also required (see `setup.py` for the full list).

-To get started locally and install the development version of CompressAI, run the following commands in a [virtual environment](https://docs.python.org/3.6/library/venv.html):
+To get started locally and install the development version of CRA5, run the following commands in a [virtual environment](https://docs.python.org/3.6/library/venv.html):

 ```bash